kata198/ichorORM/README.rst

 	mapping = selQ.executeGetMapping()

+This will generate a more conventional joined-select query, like so:

+	SELECT Person.first\_name, Person.last\_name, Meal.item\_name FROM Person

+	  INNER JOIN Meal ON ( Meal.id\_person = Person.id )

+	WHERE

+	  person.age > 18

+**Results**

-If you call "executeGetDictObjs" you will get a list of DictObjs.
+If you call *executeGetDictObjs* you will get a list of DictObjs.
 This is an object where access is supported either via dot (.field) or sub (['field']).
 The first level is the table name, the second level is the field names.
-For example, obj['person']['first_name'] would be the person.first\_name field
+For example, obj['person']['first_name'] would be the person.first\_name field.

-If you call executeGetMapping you will get a list of OrderedDict (in same order specified in selectFields).
+If you call *executeGetMapping* you will get a list of OrderedDict (in same order specified in selectFields).
 For example, obj['person.first\_name'] if you named the field like that in selectFields, or if you just had selectFields=['first\_name'... ] then it would be obj['first\_name']

-This will generate a query like:

-	SELECT \* from Person

-	INNER JOIN Meal ON ( meal.id\_person = person.id )

-	WHERE person.age > 18